8 Tips for Keeping Good Oral Hygiene While Traveling

 If you’re staying in one place, give your toothbrush a vacation from your travel bag or case.
 Leave your toothbrush out to dry out properly.
 This will help ensure it doesn’t become a breeding ground for bacteria.

 The more compact your oral hygiene items, the more likely you are to keep them handy – and use them.
-Opt for foldable toothbrushes, mini toothpaste，travel-sized water flosser, and small bottles of mouthwash.
+Opt for foldable toothbrushes, mini toothpaste， mouthwash, travel size water flosser, and small bottles of mouthwash.
 If you’ll be on a long flight, keep these in your purse so you can take care of business mid-flight.

 Pack an Extra